JimBobSquarePants/UmbracoAzureBlobStorage/README.md

 WAStorageEmulator start

+Update note: **With Micosoft Azure SDK for .Net (VS 2013) - 2.6** the emulator got a new name:

+*WAStorageEmulator -> AzureStorageEmulator*

+It also uses a new database.
+So be carefull when updating :)

 Book recommendation
 -------------------
 The book "Programming Windows Azure [Kindle Edition]" form "Sriram Krishnan" gives you a good introduction into Azure Storage.